rayduch/The-moral-cost-of-lying/README.md

 Moral_Cost.pdf - the manuscript
 Replication files/ - Replication files, figures and tables, including:

 Replication files/mastern_final2018_new_new.dta - Stata data file

 Replication files/replicate_final_1_Github_2020.do - Replication .do file

-Replication files/codebook_lies_final.docx - Codebook [DELETE THE OLD codebook_lies.docx.
-Delete tables_2_new.do]
+Replication files/codebook_lies_final.docx - Codebook

-Data/Moscow/Raw Data/ - raw data and Ztree modules for each of Moscow sessions Data/Moscow/Screenshots/ - screenshots for Moscow sessions Data/Oxford/Raw Data/ - raw data and Ztree modules for each of Oxford sessions
+Data/Moscow/Raw Data/ - raw data and Ztree modules for each of Moscow sessions

+Data/Moscow/Screenshots/ - screenshots for Moscow sessions

+Data/Oxford/Raw Data/ - raw data and Ztree modules for each of Oxford sessions

 Data/Oxford/Screenshots/ - screenshots for Oxford sessions

-Data/Santiago/Raw Data/ - raw data and Ztree modules for each of Santiago sessions Data/Santiago/Screenshots/ - screenshots for Santiago sessions Other/ - consent forms, protocol, IRB statement and erratum [rename "Protocole for Tax Experiments" to "Protocol"]
+Data/Santiago/Raw Data/ - raw data and Ztree modules for each of Santiago sessions

+Data/Santiago/Screenshots/ - screenshots for Santiago sessions

+Other/ - consent forms, protocol, IRB statement and erratum